7 Best Free Visme Alternatives in 2026 (No Watermark)

 Which tool has the best templates?

-Canva for Education has the largest overall template library (100,000+).
+Canva has the largest overall template library (100,000+).
 Venngage has the most infographic-specific templates (7,500+).
-For science diagrams, ConceptViz generates custom diagrams based on your descriptions.
+For custom diagrams, ConceptViz generates unique diagrams based on your text descriptions.

 Do these tools work on Chromebooks?